peridot-php/peridot-dsl-example/README.md

 ##The DSL file

-Our DSL will define a small set of feature based functions. `Context` is the only singleton in the `Peridot` ecosystem, and we use it to add suites and tests.
-You can brows it's documentation [here](http://peridot-php.github.io/docs/class-Peridot.Runner.Context.html).
+Our DSL defines a small set of feature based functions. `Context` is the only singleton in the `Peridot` ecosystem, and we use it to add suites and tests.
+You can browse it's documentation [here](http://peridot-php.github.io/docs/class-Peridot.Runner.Context.html).

 ```php
 <?php